 Susan was kept in basement for almost 13 years

-A medical appointment three months later showed that she was gaining weight almost normally, but she had a congenital hip dislocation which required her to wear a highly restrictive Frejka splint from the age of 4 12 to 11 months.
-Based on early medical records, Genie exhibited no signs of impaired mental development from birth.
+Three months later, a medical check-up showed that she was gaining weight almost normally, but she was diagnosed with a congenital hip dislocation which required her to wear a highly restrictive Frejka splint from the age of 4 1⁄2 to 11 months.
+Genie’s early medical records indicate that she showed no signs of impaired mental development from birth.

-Because of the extent of her isolation, she was not exposed to a significant amount of speech during her childhood, and as a result, she did not acquire language.
-When she was 13 years and 7 months old, her abuse was brought to the attention of Los Angeles child welfare authorities in November 1970.
+Genie’s isolation was so extreme that she was not exposed to much speech during her childhood, which caused her to not acquire language.
+It wasn’t until Genie was 13 years and 7 months old that her abuse was brought to the attention of Los Angeles child welfare authorities in November 1970.

 Her Family Fed Her As Little As Possible

-While the rest of the family slept in the living room, Genie’s father kept her in the second bedroom in the back of the house.
-He fed her as little as possible and refused to give her any solid food, instead sticking to baby food, cereal, pablum, an occasional soft-boiled egg, and liquids.
+Genie’s father kept her in the second bedroom at the back of the house while the rest of the family slept in the living room.
+He purposely fed her very little and refused to give her solid food, limiting her diet to baby food, cereal, pablum, an occasional soft-boiled egg, and liquids.

 Susan was unable to walk properly